material-components/material-components-ios/howto/tutorial/README.md

 ...
 ~~~

-We want the fab to float above the bottom right corner so we'll add it as a subview and set some constraints:
+We want the fab to float above the bottom right corner, so we'll add it as a subview and then set some constraints:

 ~~~Swift
 class ViewController: MDCCollectionViewController {